 Post-approval activities, such as compliance ( renewals, amendments, Serious Adverse Events reports), annual report submissions and extension requests for internal awards, will also be submitted online.

 Mozilla Firefox 25.0+, Internet Explorer 9.0+, Google Chrome.
 Internet Explorer 10 users should remember to turn on Compatibility View.
-Safari is not fully tested and compatible with TRAQ system yet.
+Safari is not fully tested and compatible with the TRAQ system yet.

 Queen’s Investigators currently have access to information regarding their own active certifications (human ethics, biohazards) held since 1998 and can apply electronically for various certifications through the TRAQ Research Portal.
 In the upcoming release of awards module, researchers will be able to access their DSS approved applications since 2004 and declined applications since 2009.

-Currently, direct TRAQ access is available from off-campus and on different mobile devices (Ipad and other tablets).
+Currently, direct TRAQ access is available from off-campus and on different mobile devices (IPad and other tablets).

 Research Office | Ethics Office.